ValeLang/Vale/Midas/README.md

 $ export PATH=/usr/local/opt/llvm@7/bin:$PATH
 ```

-- generate the build files, and use it to build valec:
+2: Generate the build files, and use it to build Midas:

 ```
 $ cmake -B cmake-build-debug